Unifying Summary Statistic Selection for Approximate Bayesian Computation: Introduction

 \section{Introduction}

 Empowered by advances in both scientific understanding and computing, researchers are developing ever more sophisticated simulators.
-For example, simulated weak lensing maps capture how dark matter affects light propagating through the universe \citep{Merten2019,Fluri2021}, coalescent simulators predict the evolution of genetic material \citep{Nordborg2007}, and synthetic networks shed light on political opinion formation \citep{Sobkowicz2012}, effective vaccination strategies \citep{Yang2019}, as well as interactions between proteins \citep{Sole2002}.
+For example, simulated weak lensing maps capture how dark matter affects light propagating through the universe \citep{Merten2019,Fluri2021}, coalescent simulators predict the evolution of genetic material \citep{Nordborg2019Coalescent}, and synthetic networks shed light on political opinion formation \citep{Sobkowicz2012}, effective vaccination strategies \citep{Yang2019}, and interactions between proteins \citep{Grassmann2024ProteinInteractions}.

-While simulators can quickly generate data $y$ given parameters $\theta$, we are often interested in the inverse problem: Constraining parameters $\theta$ in light of a dataset $y$.
-If the likelihood $\likelihood{y\mid\theta}$ is available, we can use Markov chain Monte Carlo samplers \citep{Carpenter2017} or variational inference \citep[Ch.~10]{Bishop2006} to investigate the posterior distribution $\posterior{\theta\mid y}$.
-But inference is more challenging if the likelihood is not tractable or is too costly to evaluate.
+While simulators can generate data $y$ given parameters $\theta$, we are often interested in the inverse problem: Constraining parameters $\theta$ given data $y$.
+If the likelihood $\likelihood{y\mid\theta}$ is available, we can use Markov chain Monte Carlo samplers \citep{Carpenter2017} or variational inference \citep[Ch.~10]{Bishop2006} to investigate the posterior $\posterior{\theta\mid y}$.
+But inference is more challenging if the likelihood is intractable or costly to evaluate.

-Approximate Bayesian computation (ABC) overcomes this challenge in three steps by comparing the observed data with synthetic data \citep{Beaumont2019}: First, we draw a large number of samples $\parentheses{\theta_i,z_i}$ from the prior predictive distribution which form the so-called reference table.
-Second, we evaluate the distance $d_i=d\parentheses{y,z_i}$ between the observed data $y$ and the $i^\mathrm{th}$ synthetic dataset $z_i$.
-Finally, we accept $\theta_i$ as a sample from the approximate posterior $\tilde f\parentheses{\theta\mid y}$ if the distance $d_i$ to the observed data is smaller than some threshold $\epsilon$.
-The smaller $\epsilon$, the better the posterior approximation.
-Intuitively, ABC draws parameter samples $\theta_i$ that generate synthetic data $z_i$ which ``look like'' the observed data $y$.
-For the remainder of the manuscript, we will use $z$ to denote simulated data and reserve $y$ for observed data.
+Approximate Bayesian computation (ABC) overcomes this challenge in three steps by comparing observed with simulated data \citep{Beaumont2019}: First, we draw many samples $\parentheses{\theta_i,z_i}$ from the prior predictive distribution which form the so-called reference table.
+Second, we evaluate the distance $d_i=d\parentheses{y,z_i}$ between observed data $y$ and the $i^\mathrm{th}$ simulated dataset $z_i$.
+Finally, we accept $\theta_i$ as a sample from the ABC posterior $\abcposterior{\theta\mid y}$ if the distance $d_i$ is smaller than a threshold $\epsilon$.
+The smaller $\epsilon$, the better the approximation.
+Intuitively, ABC samples parameters $\theta_i$ that generate data $z_i$ which ``look like'' the observed data $y$.
+Hereafter, $y$ and $z$ will denote observed and simulated data.